rdwyse/TechPT/2023-247 TechPT - Qualtrics Documentation.md

 ## Introduction

-This documentation delineates the design and variable framework employed within the Qualtrics survey for the technology-assisted caregiver training program (TechPT).
+This documentation delineates the design and variable framework employed within the Qualtrics Survey platform for the technology-assisted caregiver training program (TechPT).
 The survey is crafted to support caregivers of children with behavioral challenges, utilizing a multi-tiered training approach.
 The primary research objective is to evaluate the impact of the training program on caregiver performance.

 The study design incorporates a combination of multiple baseline across behaviors and a replicated AB design, facilitating within and between subject analysis.
 The survey framework, including block naming conventions and logic sequences, is tailored to seamlessly integrate with the study's multi-phase approach, centrally capturing data from both caregivers and confederates across various study phases and session types.